Salma1620/JAVA-Basics/README.md

 > - A terminated Thread means it is dead and no longer available.<br/>

 ## Synchronisation
-Synchronization is a mechanism in Java that prevents multiple threads from accessing or modifying shared resources simultaneously.
-It ensures thread safety by allowing only one thread to execute a synchronized block or method at a time.
+Synchronization is a mechanism in Java that prevents multiple threads from accessing or modifying shared resources simultaneously. <br/>
+It ensures thread safety by allowing only one thread to execute a synchronized block or method at a time<br/>
-Synchronization solves issues such as:
+**Synchronization solves issues such as:** <br/>

-Race conditions: Multiple threads trying to modify the same resource simultaneously.
+- Race conditions: Multiple threads trying to modify the same resource simultaneously.<br/>
-Data inconsistency: Ensures that threads do not access inconsistent or partially modified data.
+- Data inconsistency: Ensures that threads do not access inconsistent or partially modified data.<br/>
-Deadlocks and thread interference: Minimizes conflicts and unintended behaviors in multithreading environments.
+- Deadlocks and thread interference: Minimizes conflicts and unintended behaviors in multithreading environments.<br/>

-Synchronization works by using locks:
+**Synchronization works by using locks:** <br/>

-Object-level lock: Acquired when a thread accesses a synchronized instance method or block.
+- Object-level lock: Acquired when a thread accesses a synchronized instance method or block. <br/>
-Class-level lock: Acquired when a thread accesses a synchronized static method or block.
-The thread locks the class itself (ClassName.class).
+- Class-level lock: Acquired by synchronizing instance methods or blocks.
+It locks only the specific instance being accessed.<br/>